 - development of the OOH index, through improving the source of rental data for Northern Ireland and the regional breakdown for dwelling stock data

-This work is important to ensure the future success of CPIH, and to help establish it as the leading measure of consumer price inflation in the UK, with the intention of it becoming the headline measure once it has been awarded National Statistic status some time before mid-2017.
+This work is important to ensure the future success of CPIH, and to help establish it as the leading measure of consumer price inflation in the UK.
 We welcome feedback on the development of CPIH from users, who can get in touch with us through the following channels:

 Address: Christopher Payne, Prices Division, Office for National Statistics, Cardiff Road, Newport, NP10 8XG